Thursday, October 21, 2021, via Zoom

 Synopsis: Lab results are a significant component of a patient’s medical record and drive a majority of healthcare decisions, whether in the hospital or in an ambulatory setting.
 How do labs utilize stewardship and outreach programs to influence revenue, patient outcomes, and the total cost of care?

-Moderator: Sandy Richman, MBA, C(ASCP), Director of Consultative Services, ARUP Laboratories
+Moderator: Sandy Richman, MBA, Director of Consultative Services, ARUP Laboratories

-- Sterling T. Bennett, MD, MS, Medical Director, Central Laboratory, Intermountain Healthcare
+Panelists: Sterling T. Bennett, MD, Senior Medical Director, Pathology and Laboratory Medicine; Medical Director, Central Laboratory, Intermountain Healthcare

-- Gaurav Sharma, MD, FCAP, Division Head of Regional Laboratories, Department of Pathology and Laboratory Medicine, Henry Ford Health System
+Dr. Gaurav Sharma, M.D., FCAP, Division Head of Regional Laboratories, Department of Pathology and Laboratory Medicine Henry Ford Health System Detroit, Michigan